 Volunteer!
 Be a Poll Worker

-It takes more than 2,500 poll workers to conduct an election.
-Poll workers operate polling places on Election Day and assist voters in many parts of the voting process.
-Some poll workers have volunteered during every election for decades.
-Poll workers include high school students learning on-the-job civics lessons, retirees, and hundreds of people who take a day off from their regular lives to be of service to San Francisco voters.
+It takes more than 2,500 Poll Workers to conduct an election.
+Poll Workers operate polling places on Election Day and assist voters in many parts of the voting process.
+Some Poll Workers have volunteered during every election for decades.
+Poll Workers include high school students learning on-the-job civic lessons, retirees, and hundreds of people who take a day off from their regular lives to be of service to San Francisco voters.

 To be a Poll Worker, you must be:

 • A U.S. legal permanent resident, age 18 or older, or

 • A San Francisco high school student at least 16 years old*